lukeliasi/lisk-recovery/README.md

 ``node recover``

+**Note:** This script will pause if your computer sleeps.
+It is recommended to turn off auto sleep/power saving if you are not using the computer while the script runs.

 ## Test
 Append `-t` to the command to run test net mode. `node recover -t`.
 You can use this passphrase with a testnet balance to test: `day start afford analyst vibrant foot tiny curtain tennis pear taxi cause`